Justus Orchard

-What’s New at Justus Orchard?
+What’s Happening NOW at Justus Orchard?

 Pick Your Own Farm Grown Blackberries!

-We are open for U Pick Blackberries 7 days a week starting early July, exact dates are subject to weather conditions that year.
+Here at Justus Orchard, we grow thornless Navaho Blackberries that are sweet and easy to pick.
+We are open for U Pick Blackberries 7 days a week starting early July; exact dates are subject to weather conditions that year.
 Keep reading for some wonderful Blackberry Health facts and picking and storing tips!

 Why should you buy fresh blackberries?
+Because they are delicious and nutritious!

 Blackberries are plump blue/purple berries that can be picked off bushes or trailing vines in the summer months.
 Although blackberries are good for the whole season, berries picked at the beginning of the season provide the best selection.
 Later in the season, blackberries can become smaller and less fully developed, but still juicy.